skoptsovvasilii/site_for_Mosh_dinnig_room/README.md

 ---

 ## 🛠️ Installation Instructions
-You have to download all files and folders and arrange them in the same order.
+1. You have to doenloads all files and dolders
-Install on Puthon Flask.
+2. You have to next downloads any programms for python (Pycharm) and move all files and folders there in new project and install all libraries with command -r requirements.txt
-You can make that some command: pip install flask.
+3. run the file chek_email_password.py
-And You need start files - chek_email_password.
+4. link will appear in terminal and you have to click to it and then you get our web app.

 ---